UMNLibraries/experts_dw/README.md

 __Experts Data Warehouse-API__ Google Group and on the __#research-activity__ channel on [Tech-People UMN Slack](https://tech-people-umn.slack.com).
 Both are open to anyone with a UMN internet ID.

+## Maturity

+It may be charitable to assign this database an alpha level of maturity.
+Probably obvious that this repository is a bit of a mess.
+We want your feedback to help make it better!
+Our goal was to release a useful, usable product to users as soon as possible.
+We recognize that we can't give you exactly what you need or want without working directly with you to find out what that is.
+Please join the user community discussion by following the instructions above.

+## Data Model Design

+Of course the Pure data model heavily influenced the design of this data model, but [Citation Style Language (CSL)](http://docs.citationstyles.org/en/stable/index.html) was at least as big an influence.
+Again, one goal was vendor-independence.
+CSL is a popular standard used by many citation managers.
+Another goal was to find a robust data model already implemented in popular web services APIs.
+[csl-data.json](https://github.com/citation-style-language/schema/blob/master/csl-data.json) was the best such model we could find.
+Our upcoming web services will adhere to it as closely as possible.

+### Organizational Complexity

+As the diagrams and documentation below should make painfully obvious, the data model is most complex wherever organizations are involved.
+We especially welcome feedback from users about these parts of the data model.
+There are likely many improvements we could make to allow for more convenient and performant queries, as well as conceptual clarity and simplicity.

 ## Entity Relationship Diagram (ERD)

 The following diagrams are exports from [Oracle SQL Developer](http://www.oracle.com/technetwork/developer-tools/sql-developer/overview/index-097090.html).